How to Prepare for Your First Year of Teaching (When You Can’t Get into the School)

 Start Thinking Through your Classroom Management Plan.

-Specifically, start getting clear about which rules, routines, and class jobs you’ll want to have (inside my 7-Day Challenge, I walk you through how to get started creating a classroom management plan that WORKS).
+Specifically, start getting clear about which rules, routines, and class jobs you’ll want to have inside your new classroom.

 Here’s what they don’t teach you in university:

 Classroom management is NOT something that you need to be afraid of or that you need to be nervous about when you have a clear, simple roadmap to follow – and when you stick to that roadmap and don’t waver from it.

 By the way, that’s what I will give you inside the R.E.A.D.Y. for School Academy when I open the doors in June – my crystal clear classroom management roadmap that you can easily customize to suit your own teaching style and grade level.